olinjs/olinjs/lessons/03-express-templates/HOMEWORK.md

 Are you running into errors that the first page of Google results doesn't solve?
 Email out to the mailing list or post on Slack -- chances are, someone's encountered your error before.

-As always, ask for help in Slack or come to office hours if you are running into trouble or need some guidance with this assignment.
+As always, ask for help in Slack or come to office hours if this feels like an overwhelming amout of work, if you are running into trouble, or if you need some guidance with this assignment.

+###### Submission
+When you're finished, fill out [the Homework 3 submission survey](http://goo.gl/forms/4bDNdoH3M8).

 #### Preclass Reading and Exercise
 - Read the [Class 4 README](https://github.com/olinjs/olinjs/tree/master/lessons/04-client-jquery-ajax)